AmirSabzalipour/CV/pages/work2.md

     color:rgba(62, 121, 180, 1);/* Adds some space below the date */
 }

+.additional-column span.location {
+    position: absolute;
+    top: 10px; /* Positions the date at the very top of the additional-column */
+    left: 820px; /* Aligns the date to the left edge of the additional-column */
+    margin-bottom: 10px;
+    font-family: 'Avenir Next LT Pro';
+    font-size: 17px;
+    color:rgba(62, 121, 180, 1);/* Adds some space below the date */
+}

 /* Other elements in the additional-column can remain as they are, unless you need to adjust their positions as well */ .additional-column p:not(.date) {
     margin-top: -10px;